ThailerL/Pico-Game-Controller-QMK/README.md

 ## Not implemented yet

 There is no reactive lighting like the Turbocharger mode yet.
 I would also like to support the v5 controller at some point, and will do some refactoring along with that.
-The encoders navigating menus might need some tweaking too.
+Navigating menus with the encoders might need some tweaking too.